-- 4.1 It is the responsibility of each DNA Database Section employee to dispose all chemicals and solutions used in the examination process properly. - 4.2 Laboratory sink drains shall not be used for the disposal of hazardous materials and other chemical waste, except as specifically identified in this guide. - 4.3 Every attempt shall be made to separate hazardous waste from bio-hazardous waste.
+- 4.1 It is the responsibility of each Forensic Biology Section employee to dispose properly all chemicals and solutions used in the examination process. - 4.2 Laboratory sink drains shall not be used for the disposal of hazardous materials and other chemical waste, except as specifically identified in this guide. - 4.3 Every attempt shall be made to separate hazardous waste from bio-hazardous waste.
 If this is not possible, it is permissible to dispose of hazardous waste in biohazard waste containers. - 4.4 Concentrated acids and bases shall not be flushed down the Laboratory drain at any time unless previously neutralized.
 However, solutions which have a pH between 3 and 12, and do not contain any known hazardous or toxic materials or otherwise meet the definition of a characteristic waste, shall be disposed of by flushing down the Laboratory drain.
 Working solutions of acids shall be neutralized by the addition of dilute bases, such as sodium hydroxide, while working solutions of bases shall be neutralized by the addition of dilute acids, such as hydrochloric acid.
 The pH of a solution shall be determined using a calibrated pH meter or suitable litmus paper. - 4.5 Generally, empty bottles or containers are not considered hazardous waste.
 These containers shall be rinsed in the sink to remove any remaining residue, the labels removed or defaced, and the bottles disposed of in an appropriate trash container.
 Containerized liquids shall not be discarded in the general Laboratory trash. - 4.6 Empty containers of acutely hazardous material (e.g., cyanide), referred to as a P-listed material by the EPA, shall be triple-rinsed and the rinsate collected and disposed of as hazardous waste.
-After the container has been triple rinsed and the labels removed or defaced, they shall be disposed of directly into an appropriate trash container.